 ★ Ample headroom

-It is not a roomy tent for three adults; even if you use the 34-inch vestibule for luggage, you will still feel cramped-up; therefore, use it as a 2-person or 1-person tent.
+With 42 square feet of floor space, it is not a spacious tent for three adults.
+You’ll still feel tight if you use the 34-inch vestibule for luggage.
+Hence, you should use it as a 1-person or 2-person tent.

-Unlike most 4-season tents, it takes less than 3 minutes to pitch the tent, and it packs down very small for backpacking.
-Also, it is freestanding; you can move it around without disassembling it.
+Unlike other 4-season camping tents, the tent takes less than 3 minutes to set up – and it’s easy to pack to a tiny size for backpacking.
+It is also freestanding, allowing you to move it around without dismantling it.

 ★ Easy to Pitch